johnyjunior123/johnyjunior123/README.md

-### Hello, I'm the Student of System of Information 👋
+### Hello, I'm a Student of System of Information 👋

 - 🔭 I’m not currently working.